cirosantilli/db/mysql.md

     SELECT * FROM t, t2 ORDER BY t.i, t2.j;
     DROP TABLE t, t2;

-Output is the cartesian product of the two tables:
+Output is the Cartesian product of the two tables:

     i   j
     1   2